railsgirls/guides.railsgirls.com/_pages/app.md

 Test the change by opening the root path (that is, <http://localhost:3000/> or your preview URL) in your browser.
 It should now open the ideas index page when you visit the root path.
 The URL in the Browser's address bar should have automatically changed to <http://localhost:3000/ideas>.

+{% coach %}
-**Coach:** Talk about routes, and include details on the order of routes and their relation to static files.
+Talk about routes, and include details on the order of routes and their relation to static files.
+{% endcoach %}

 ## Next steps